killianmuldoon/doca-platform/docs/guides/usecases/host-network-configuration-prerequisite.md

 This configuration is intended to be implemented during the host provisioning phase, prior to its integration into the Kubernetes cluster.

 ## Host-DPU Network Diagram
-The solution involves setting up a network bridge with an IP address and connecting the Out-of-Band (OOB) uplink (a 1 Gbps Ethernet port) to it.
+The solution involves setting up a linux bridge with an IP address and connecting the Out-of-Band (OOB) uplink (a 1 Gbps Ethernet port) to it.
 During the DPU provisioning process, a Virtual Function (VF) will be created for the DPU and connected to the bridge to enable connectivity.
 ```
              +--------------------------------+  +-------------+
              | Host                           |  | DPU         |